-The Niagara Facility (the "Niagara Facility") features a highly advanced, automated, moving container bench system, which allows for a perpetual, year-round harvest.
+The Niagara Facility features a highly advanced, automated, moving container bench system, which allows for a perpetual, year-round harvest.
 Capital investments made in automated cultivation and quality assurance systems will assist in reducing both costs and execution risk.
-It will be used as a staging ground for the Company's planned 2020 outdoor cultivation at its Port Perry Facility.
-Starter plants will be grown on-site and transported to Port Perry at the beginning of the outdoor cultivation season, significantly reducing planting-to-harvest lead times.
+It is currently being used as a staging ground for the Company's planned 2020 outdoor cultivation at its Port Perry Facility.
+Starter plants are now grown on-site and will be transported to Port Perry at the beginning of the outdoor cultivation season, significantly reducing planting-to-harvest lead times.

-The Niagara Facility's perpetual harvest offsets seasonal fluctuations in inventory inherent in outdoor cultivation and will ensure, consistent, standardized input material for medical and adult-use sales channels.
-The facility's licence was granted on March 13, 2020, expires on March 13, 2023 and authorizes cannabis cultivation, propagation, harvesting and sales in Building 1.
+The Niagara Facility's perpetual harvest offsets seasonal fluctuations in inventory inherent in outdoor cultivation and will ensure consistent, standardized input material for medical and adult-use sales channels.
+The Niagara Facility licence was granted on March 13, 2020, expires on March 13, 2023 and authorizes cannabis cultivation, propagation, harvesting and sales in "Building 1".

-Building 1 includes 50,000 sq. ft. of greenhouse area and 20,000 sq. ft. for post-cultivation operations, including drying, storage and shipping and will also be used to support outdoor cultivation.
-The Company expects to submit a Licence amendment application to Health Canada in the next 30 days to authorize production in the remaining 90,000 sq. ft. of greenhouse area.
+"Building 1" includes 50,000 sq. ft. of greenhouse area and 20,000 sq. ft. for post-cultivation operations, including drying, storage and shipping and will also be used to support outdoor cultivation.